mccalluc/hms-demo/README.md

 ## Interactions and filters

 Click on the row or column headers on the left to toggle.
-You can also click in the grid to select a type+chromosome intersections, or you can click in the upper left to reset.
+You can also click in the grid to select a type+chromosome intersection, or you can click in the upper left to reset.

 ## Optional